 Given to those who are coming to Iceland based on a shortage of workers, those who are athletes of exceptional talent and for qualified professionals with contracts.
 This type hinges on employer sponsorship.
 It ensures easier navigation through Icelandic bureaucracy.

 This permit is for those who already have an acceptance letter from an accredited Icelandic university, an exchange student or someone who is doing an internship that is part of his/her studies.
 Full time students are allowed to work 15 hours a week after obtaining a work permit.
-This link is a very useful step-by-step process to obtaining one.

 For these permits, what they usually look for are family ties and length of previous stay in Iceland.